 Discover the works of César Manrique

-Thanks to him, hotels don’t take up too much visual space, white contrasts with nature, and his works offer unique experiences in the heart of nature.
+Thanks to him, hotels don’t take up too much space visually, white contrasts with nature, and his works offer unique experiences in the heart of nature.

 The main ones are :